 Jordan is a middle income country.
 Services account for almost 70 per cent of the economy, while industry accounts for around 30 per cent.
 There is also a small agricultural sector.
 Jordan's main exports include clothing, pharmaceutical products, phosphate and potash.
 The main export destinations are Iraq, the United States, Saudi Arabia and India.
 It has committed to becoming a regional centre of excellence in education, IT and health services.

 Over the last decade, Jordan has concluded free trade agreements with a number of economies, including the United States, the European Union, Canada, Singapore, Bahrain, Egypt, Morocco, Syria, Tunisia and the UAE.
-Prior to the effects of the global financial crisis, Jordan was experiencing robust GDP growth of around 8% per year.
-The IMF forecasts GDP growth of around 3.75% in 2016.
+Prior to the effects of the global financial crisis, Jordan was experiencing robust GDP growth of around 8 per cent per year.
+The IMF forecasts GDP growth of around 3.3 per cent in 2017.

 The Syrian crisis has had a significant impact on Jordan’s economy, straining current infrastructure and resources.
 In addition, Syria was a key trading partner for Jordan, and Jordan’s primary transport route for trade with Europe.